Like Mozart at Metallica

 Never really understood

 Yes, FC Bayern and Thiago.
 It was a strange story for seven years.
 “Thiago or nothing,” Pep Guardiola said.
-His call was heard and the Spaniard was with his unique intelligence torn away from FC Barcelona for this match for 25 million in the summer of 2013.
-And he enchanted the people of Munich with his technique and his genius.
+His call was heard and the Spaniard was torn away from FC Barcelona for 25 million in the summer of 2013.
+And he enchanted the people of Munich with his technique and genius.
 But somehow she never really understood him.
 Maybe because they expected more from him than he gave them?
 Because he was not as present as expected in this year’s most important matches in his first years?
 Thiago was already admired, but the “but” in the evaluation of his performance never really wanted to disappear.
 Maybe it’s an appropriate punchline that he was best when it was time to say goodbye.
 To this day, he tears a hole in the Munich squad.